umbraco/UmbracoDocs/Getting-Started/Code/Creating-Forms/index.md

     }

 ###Adding the controller
 Finally we're going to add the controller.
-Simply add a controller to the `/Controllers` folder, name it `ContactControler` and make sure to use an __empty MVC controller__ as the template.
+Simply add a controller to the `/Controllers` folder, name it `ContactController` and make sure to use an __empty MVC controller__ as the template.

     using MyFirstForm.Models;